Wayward Son (novel): Simon Snow

 Simon Snow is the protagonist of this story.
 He still has the red dragon wings and devil tail he gave himself in Carry On and is described as laying on the couch all day, drinking ciders, watching day-time television, and eating.
 He has since dropped out of university and stopped visiting his therapist.
 Penny and Baz collectively care for Simon, but because of his loss of magic, their constant use of it starts making him grumpy and distant.
 However, as the story progresses, he comes out of his shell and tries to save the day again.
 Regardless of his growth, his tether to Baz, his boyfriend, starts to unwind.

-Tyrannus Basilton "Baz" Grimm-Pitch
+Tyrannus Basilton "Baz" Grimm-Pitch the Third

 Baz is the second protagonist of the story and is also Simon's boyfriend.
 Baz's growth and self-realization throughout the story are prevalent themes.
 As mages shame and sometimes kill vampires in the United Kingdom, Baz sees a side of vampirism he never expected.
 He learns about the ways of American vampires, which also allows him to learn more about himself.
 However, the distance between Simon and Baz grows ever larger as he starts to take to Lamb for advice.